 |This is me with our dog, Veto, and our catamaran Catlypso in late December 2014|

-In February 2012 Kelly and I travelled to Birmingham, Alabama, USA, to appear as the defence expert witness at the trial of Gabe Watson for murdering his wife, Tina, on their honeymoon off Townsville, Queensland.
+In February 2012 I travelled to Birmingham, Alabama, USA, to appear as the defence expert witness at the trial of Gabe Watson for murdering his wife, Tina, on their honeymoon off Townsville, Queensland.
 Although I ended up not appearing as the judge acquitted Gabe before the defence needed to present any evidence, I was heavily involved in the preparation of questions to be asked the prosecution witnesses.
 This was a very interesting thing to be involved in.
 Click here to read about this case.

 Go to my Australia and NSW or overseas pages and have a look at the articles.
 If you would like any information I have not included, email me and I will help if I can.
 If you have any suggestions or corrections that will make these pages better, send me an e-mail (use the Contact Me link from top menu) with your comments.